romain-grecourt/helidon-docs/src/se/metrics/metrics.md

 accessctr_total{scope="application",} 0.0
 ```

-- Access the metrics endpoint, selecting only application meters.
-- Note the counter is zero; we have not accessed a service endpoint yet.
+Note the counter is zero; we have not accessed a service endpoint yet.

-Access a service endpoint to retrieve a greeting:
+Now, access a service endpoint to retrieve a greeting:
 ```shell
 curl http://localhost:8080/greet
 ```